vpsfreecz/haveapi/doc/protocol.md

             "label": "Label for this parameter",
             "description": "Describe it's meaning",
             "type": "<one of the data types>",
-            "validators": ... validators ...,
+            "choices": a list or a hash of accepted values "validators": ... validators ...,
             "default": "default value that is used if the parameter is omitted" }

+If the choices are in a list, than it is a list of accepted values.
+If the choices are in a hash, the keys of that hash are accepted values, values in that hash are to be shown in UI.

 #### Resource association
 This is used for associations between resources, e.g. car has a wheel.